biobenkj/P1_02_DifferentialMethylation/README.md

-# P1ProbeWiseProcessing
+# P1 Differential methylation analysis
-The code used to create the glmm and gamlss output from the 5hmC and 5mC Illumina EPIC methylation array.
+Probe-wise differential methylation analysis using glmmTMB for 5mC and gamlss for 5hmC